delphix/lab-guides/OracleAdmin/INSTRUCTIONS.md

   10. Type "quit" to exit hostchecker.

-## Exercise 4 - Add a Source Environment and Link a dSource0
+## Exercise 4 - Add a Source Environment and Link a dSource

 Add Source Environment